South Carolina Defective Products Lawyers

 Whom do I sue if I am injured by a defective product?

-South Carolina defective product lawyerWhen you have been injured by a defective product, you can sue anyone in the chain of distribution.
-This means any person or entity that bore some responsibility for making components of, assembling, distributing, or selling the product.
-Some defendants may bear greater responsibility than others, but it makes sense to sue all of the manufacturers, suppliers, distributors, and retailers that were involved with the product.
-Under the concept of joint and several liability in South Carolina, you may be able to recover all of your damages from a single defendant if other defendants cannot pay for their share.
+South Carolina defective product lawyerWhen you have been injured by a defective product, you can sue anyone in the distribution chain.
+This means any person or entity responsible for making components of, assembling, distributing, or selling the product.
+Some defendants may bear greater responsibility than others, but it makes sense to sue all the manufacturers, suppliers, distributors, and retailers involved with the product.
+Under the concept of joint and several liability in South Carolina, you may recover all of your damages from a single defendant if other defendants cannot pay for their share.
 Let the experienced product liability attorneys at Strom Law Firm assist you in determining all the potential defendants bearing responsibility for your defective product injuries and damages.

 What are the different types of defects?